nngabe/qlora_graphrag/README.md

 ## Results

 We finetune two QLoRA models for comparison with the original full finetune (`GAT+Llama-8B`) in [neo4j-product-examples/neo4j-gnn-llm-example](https://github.com/neo4j-product-examples/neo4j-gnn-llm-example.git).
-While full finetuning of the `GAT+Llama-8B` still achieves the best results for the for the first returned answer (i.e.,`Hits@1` and `MRR`) each of the QLoRA finetunes nearly matches this performance with a fraction of the parameters.
+While full finetuning of the `GAT+Llama-8B` still achieves the best results for the for the first returned answer (i.e.,`Hits@1` and `MRR`) each of the QLoRA finetunes nearly matches this performance while greatly reducing the number of trainable parameters (**params** in the table).
 Notably, the MPNN architecture improves performance on questions with multiple answers (i.e., `Hits@5` and `Recall@20`) by reducing oversquashing/bottlenecking of the original GAT network, and hence more relevant information from the knowledge subgraph can be used to inform answers.

 ![Results](qlora_graphrag.png)